anshulkhare7/productivity-tools/README.md

 Note taking software.
 It's like a quine - a self replicating html file - with a rich library of plugins.
 I use it to host my [notes](https://notes.anshulkhare.in/) as static website on github.

+## Auto Hot Key

+Very useful tool for automating stuff in windows.
+I primarily use for remapping keyboard keys and custom shortcuts etc.